-Small Appliances with Heating Elements
+Small Appliances With Heating Elements

 Appliances with heating elements such as irons, toasters, kettles, hair dryers and hair straighteners need to be used with caution.
-Some people report having no problems at all, whilst others have problems with the NZ plugs only being 10 amps rather than 13 causing fuses to blow or the items to cease working after a while.
+Some people report having no problems at all, whilst others have problems with the New Zealand plugs only being 10 amps rather than 13 causing fuses to blow or the items to cease working after a while.

 It can be worth checking the amps and voltage required before deciding whether to take them with you.

-White Goods and Large Kitchen Appliances
+White Goods And Large Kitchen Appliances

-Computers, Gadgets and Other Electronic Devices
+Computers, Gadgets And Other Electronic Devices

-Electronic devices such as printers, laptops and computers will usually always work in New Zealand and will not be a problem to bring into New Zealand.
+Electronic devices such as printers, laptops and computers will usually work in New Zealand and will not be a problem to bring into New Zealand.

 The main consideration when transporting these items is if they have lithium-ion rechargeable batteries.
 See the section below that addresses how to pack and transport lithium-ion batteries by air freight and sea freight.